 - Incorporates every single version of the WordPress plugin.

-- The versions should be numbered with three digits, such as 2 (major rewrite).2 (feature update of the plugin).0 (bug fix).
+- The versions should be numbered with three digits, such as 2 (major rewrite), .2 (feature update of the plugin) and .0 (bug fix).

 - Developed to check out the process of plugin development.